 Q: Should DCIS be considered cancer?

-A woman’s chance of dying from DCIS itself is almost zero.
-The reason DCIS is important is that, if left untreated, it has the potential to become invasive breast cancer.
+A woman’s chance of dying from it is almost zero.
+The reason it is important is that, if left untreated, it has the potential to become invasive breast cancer.

 Q: If I have calcifications in a breast, does that mean I have DCIS?